 Citizenship Ceremonies

-In 2004 the Government introduced a requirement that all persons aged 18 years or over, who are accepted for a naturalisation of registration as British citizens must take a citizenship oath and pledge at a Citizenship Ceremony.
-The Ceremony enables the acquisition of citizenship to be celebrated within the local community and encourage community cohesion, and they have become successful and popular events throughout the United Kingdom.
-Citizenship Ceremonies are administered by Suffolk County Council’s Registration Service.
+In 2004 the Government introduced a requirement that all those aged 18 years or over, who are accepted for naturalisation and registration as British citizens, must take a citizenship oath and pledge at a formal Citizenship Ceremony.
+The Ceremony enables new citizens to be welcomed and celebrated as part of the local community.
+They are invited to become active citizens and to bring their talents and experiences to help encourage community cohesion.
+These ceremonies have become successful and popular throughout the United Kingdom.
+In Suffolk, Citizenship Ceremonies are administered by Suffolk County Council’s Registration Service.